maze logo

 What is the difference between evaluative and formative research?

 Evaluative research measures the success of a completed design, focusing on outcomes and user satisfaction.
-In contrast, formative research occurs during development, identifying issues and guiding iterative adjustments to meet user needs.
+Formative research occurs during development, identifying issues and guiding iterative adjustments to meet user needs.